fubark/cyber/docs/hugo/content/docs/toc/errors.md

 Cyber provides error values and try/catch mechanisms to handle expected errors.
 For unexpected errors, panics can be used as a fail-fast mechanism to abort the currently running fiber.

 ## Error value.
 The `error` type is a primitive that contains either an enum value or a symbol value.
 Errors can wrap symbols for convenience but the underlying ID value won't be consistent.
 Use your own enums if you want reliable ID values.
-In a future version of Cyber, you'll be able to attach an optional payload value.
 ```cy
 -- Shorthand for creating an error value with a symbol.
 var err = error.Oops